binaryphile/concorde/README.md

     -   global variables are, for the most part, not employed or modified ("\_\_" being one notable exception)

-    -   arguments should be values, not references to outside variables (with some exceptions)

-    -   where references are allowed, they are dereferenced and used as values
+    -   arguments should be values - variable references may be passed for arrays and hashes but are simply expanded and not used to return values

 3.  **arrays and hashes are passed and returned as string representations**